CKalitin/KOS-Scripts/README.md

 On Sep 8/9 2024 the landing burn function was changed to account for the landing burn itself changing the original impact pos estimate, the estimate is slightly more accurate now.
 This is in the last paragraph of the "No Unifed Solution To Cancel Horizontal Velocity and Minimize Landing Error" section of the blog post, I laid out the ideas of what I did.
 This solves most of the notes, except integrating horizontal velocity cancellation and landing burn into a single function.

-I'm not UBC Solar now and see how "professionals" do things, more notes are good.
+I'm on the UBC Solar design team now and see how "professionals" do things, more notes are good.

 The refactor didn't work because it was too slow, use unlock?
 No, use when instead of until.